richwill28/notes/complexity-theory/README.md

 ![Badge](https://raw.githubusercontent.com/richwill28/notes/refs/heads/assets/assets/warning-np-hardness-and-existential-dread.svg)

 This is a personal exposition project of mine.
-Its primary purpose is to serve as an accessible reference to some of the most fundamental results in complexity theory.
+The primary purpose is to create a clear and accessible reference to some of the most fundamental results in complexity theory.

 ## Motivation